zahmedgit/Restaurant_Tag_Predictor/README.md

 - Visualizations folder: Images from EDA

 ## Overview:
 The pupose of this project is to attempt to build a model to predict the tags(or labels/categories) of a restaurant based on the user reviews for the restaurant.
 If successful this could help apply relevant tags to restaurants or be used to periodically update the tags.
-This would be helpful to provide users more accurate search results so they would not something because of missing tags.
+This would be helpful to provide users more accurate search results so they would not miss something because of missing tags.

 ## Process: